DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 With our wedding day looming ever closer (8 months to go!!!), we figured it was time to bite the bullet and give our notice to marry.
-A seemingly small item nestled quietly on the to do list, giving notice is such a low key watershed moment in the wedding planning.
+Giving notice is a seemingly small item nestled quietly on the to do list, but it is such a watershed moment in the wedding planning.
 The ‘oh shit this is a real adult thing we’re doing’ wake up call.
-It can be intimidating, it’s a legal process after all, but then so is the end goal of getting married I guess ¯\_(ツ)_/¯
+It can be intimidating, it’s a legal process after all, but then so is the end goal of getting married I guess.

 If you are a British Citizen then the bare bones of giving notice (in England and Wales) is thus: you make an appointment to go along to your local registry office anywhere between 12 months to 1 month before the wedding, take proof of ID and proof of address (and proof of divorce if applicable), you answer some questions about yourself, your partner, and your father, you then sign to confirm everything you’ve said is the truth.
 That’s it.
 Simple, huh?